eficode-academy/kubernetes-katas/01-pods-deployments.md

 ```

 > A ReplicaSet is something which deals with the number of copies of this pod.
-It will be covered in later exercise, but it's mentioned and shown above just for the sake of completeness.
+It will be covered in a later exercise, but it's mentioned and shown above for completeness.

 ## 1.1.1 Testing access to our Pod (optional)